 16 November: Intro to ethics and issues in NLP; built-in bias in NLP systems.

 The people’s choice

-Presentations by students in the class based on their readings for their
+Presentations by students in the class, overviewing the topic of their

 corrections to Graeme Hirst at (The initials of his name) @cs.toronto.edu.